parablesoft/programming_test/README.md

 ## Extra Credit

 * Write tests to conver any functionality you add
-* Expose and api to validate a token and return a user resource
+* Expose an api to validate a token and return a user resource